Skip to content

 DEFAULTDeploymentDeploy accounts, run post-operation hooks

 VERIFYVerificationAuthenticate the sender, authorize payment.
-Read-only, must call APPROVE.
+Read-only; approval-bearing validation frames call APPROVE.

 SENDERExecutionExecute the user's intended operations (calls, transfers, contract interactions)